MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/6-deploy-azure-function-app.md

     func azure functionapp publish $FUNCTION_APP_NAME --python
     ```

-## Obtain the HTTP trigger endpoint
+## Get the HTTP trigger endpoint

-One of our functions is configured to respond to HTTP requests, which will be made by Twilio.
+One of the functions in the functinon app is configured to respond to HTTP requests.
+Twilio will make HTTP requests in the application.

-1. To obtain the full endpoint URL, run this command:
+1. To get the full endpoint URL, run this command:

     ```azurecli
     func azure functionapp list-functions $FUNCTION_APP_NAME --show-keys
     ```

-1. Find the `SetupAlert` URL in the output:
+1. In the output, find the `SetupAlert` URL:

     ```output
     Functions in cropweatheralertjabenn: